MicrosoftDocs/xamarin-docs/docs/ios/platform/introduction-to-ios11/troubleshooting.md

 ---
-title: "Troubleshooting"
+title: "Troubleshooting iOS 11 Apps Built With Xamarin.iOS"
-description: "This article provides several troubleshooting tips for working with iOS 11 in Xamarin.iOS apps." ms.prod: xamarin ms.assetid: A90493BF-5298-4A5D-A5D5-8A8FCD078FF7 ms.technology: xamarin-ios
+description: "This article describes resources that can be used for troubleshooting when developing Xamarin.iOS applications.
+It discusses bug reporting, release notes, the Xamarin Releases blog, and support options." ms.prod: xamarin ms.assetid: A90493BF-5298-4A5D-A5D5-8A8FCD078FF7 ms.technology: xamarin-ios